PATEA HISTORICAL SOCIETY

 Manutahi WWI Story

-Manutahi Roll of Honour WWI
+Manutahi WWI Soldiers

 James ALLAN, Corporal, 28063